 - Check under the stem.
 Use your fingers to pull the stem at the top of the avocado gently.
 If, when you remove it, it’s green underneath, you’ve found an avocado that’s ready to eat.
 If it’s hard to remove, it needs a couple of days.
 If it’s brown underneath, the avocado is overripe.

 If you’ve found yourself a ripe avocado, then you’re well on your way to fantastic avocado toast.
 All you need is a toasted slice of bread, mashed avocado and a bit of salt.
 I’d be happy with this any day, but it’s fun to play with other variations.

-- I love how lemon cuts through the richness of the avocado and egg.
-If you don’t have a lemon, fresh lime is also a great alternative.
+Lemon cuts through the richness of the avocado and egg.
+If I don’t have a lemon, fresh lime is my favorite alternative.

 And that’s it, our house avocado toast recipe.
 We hope you love it.
 If you have suggestions for what else to add to avocado toast, share them in the comment section below.

 We buy more avocados that I’d like to admit.
 If you have some leftover in your kitchen, consider making one of these easy recipes: